LaisColetta/PdDA_Assignment/README.md

 The Red Wine dataset consists on 1599 rows and 12 variables.
 From those variables, 11 are inputs and 1 is an output.
 For the purpose of this project I decided to analyse the 4 variables that have more correlation to the output.

-I started the investigation by giving an introduction of the variable and the dataset background.
+I started the investigation by giving an introduction of the variables and the dataset background.
 Then, I analysed the variables and its correlations, plotting my discoveries and drawing some conclusions.
-The next step was to analyse the 5 variables separately and try to understand which probability distributions they would be more likely to fit best.
-The most challenging part was to try to fit the data and compare to the original distribution plots.
-I have tried many different types of distributions from numpy.random and scipy.stats documentation and in some variables such as citric acid and quality I found very challenging and I was unsuccessfull in those analysis.
+The next step was to analyse the 5 variables separately and try to understand which probability distributions they would be more likely to fit.
+The most challenging part was to try to fit the data comparing to the original distribution plots.

+I have tried many different types of distributions from numpy.random and scipy.stats documentation and in some variables such as citric acid and quality I found very challenging and I couldn't get a very accurate result in those analysis.
+Doing some research, I learned that in machine learning there are a few techniques such as the boostrap method that is used to help with this issue.

 ## References

-All the websites and articles used in project are mentioned along with the text or code written in the jupyter notebook.
+All the websites and articles used in this project are mentioned along with the text or code in the jupyter notebook.

 ## Conclusion